-- 4 min read
+Enhancing Performance4 min read

 Understanding the Acid Problem in High-Intensity Exercise

 If you've been training hard for the Army Fitness Test (AFT), you're probably familiar with that burning sensation that hits your muscles during the Push-Up or Sprint-Drag-Carry (SDC).
-That feeling isn't just pain - it's actually acid building up in your muscles.
+That feeling isn't just pain—it's actually acid building up in your muscles.

 When you perform high-intensity exercise, your body produces hydrogen ions that increase acidity in your muscles.
 This rising acidity interferes with muscle contractions, enzyme function, and energy production, ultimately forcing you to slow down or stop.
-This is precisely why you might struggle to maintain form during your final push-ups or find yourself slowing down during the last leg of the SDC.

 The good news?
-Two supplements - beta-alanine and sodium bicarbonate (baking soda) - can help combat this acid build-up, potentially giving you a significant edge on test day.
+Two supplements—beta-alanine and sodium bicarbonate (baking soda)—can help combat this acid build-up, potentially giving you a significant edge on test day.

 Beta-Alanine: The Internal Acid Buffer